-The Technical Proposal shall contain no more than ten pages, excluding any plans, signed forms, and appendices.
-Any Conceptual Plans developed by the Proposer to accompany the PROPOSER's responses and commitments, that are not included in the ten page narrative, shall be incorporated in the Technical Proposal as Appendices.
+The Technical Proposal Narrative shall contain no more than ten (10) pages, excluding any plans, signed forms, and appendices.
+Any Conceptual Plans developed by the Proposer to accompany the Proposer's Narrative shall be incorporated in the Technical Proposal as Appendices and shall be limited to 100 additional pages.

-The Technical Proposal shall be on single sided 8.5"x11" paper, with minimum twelve-point Times New Roman font and double line spacing for text.
+The Technical Proposal Narrative shall be on single sided 8.5"x11" paper, with minimum twelve-point Times New Roman font and double line spacing for text.
+Any Conceptual Plans shall be provided on single sided 11"x17" paper.

 At a minimum, the Technical Proposal shall include a narrative describing the Project Delivery and Approach.
-The Technical Proposal Appendices shall include Conceptual Plans, required forms, and approved ATCs being incorporated into the PROPOSER's Cost Proposal.
-The Technical Proposal narrative and the Conceptual Plans included in the Technical Proposal Appendix will be utilized to evaluate the responses below to determine responsiveness.
+The Technical Proposal Appendices shall include Conceptual Plans, required forms, and approved ATCs being incorporated into the Proposer's Cost Proposal.
+The Technical Proposal Narrative and the Conceptual Plans included in the Technical Proposal Appendices will be utilized to evaluate the responses below to determine the Technical Score.

-In the technical proposal narrative, PROPOSERS shall respond to the following items and shall develop the narrative in the following sequence:
+In the Technical Proposal Narrative, Proposers shall respond to the following items and shall develop the narrative in the following sequence:

-1. Describe the Project Delivery & Approach by discussing/providing the following:
+1. Describe the Project Delivery & Approach by discussing/providing the following.

 - a.
 Identify construction methods for the project.
-At a minimum, describe the plan for performing the work in the medians and at the dual bridges over Norfolk Southern Railroad. - b.
+At a minimum, describe the plan for performing the work in the medians and at the CSX Bridge Replacement over I-85. - b.
 Identify the proposed schedule for implementing the Project.
 Include the sequence of construction and material and equipment staging plan.
 Describe assurances and ability to complete the project within the proposed time.
 The Cost Proposal includes Construction Time so the narrative may not include the actual proposed time.
 The Proposer may use generalities to reference the proposed time. - c.
-Describe the proposed design submittal process and sequencing and the proposed plan that will minimize the number of submittals and will allow SCDOT to conduct efficient and complete reviews.
+Describe the proposers approach to utility coordination that will minimize impacts and maintain schedule. - d.
+Describe the proposed design submittal process and sequencing and the proposed plan that will minimize the number of submittals and will allow SCDOT to conduct efficient and complete reviews. - e.
+Describe how the Proposer will eliminate design exceptions. - f.
+Describe the Proposer's innovations to minimizing impacts to traffic and provide any drawings (if not clearly illustrated in conceptual plans) to illustrate the concept including but not limited to the following. - No traffic shifts and median crossovers - No temporary lane or ramp closures - No median access points along I-85 mainline and frequency of ingress/egress from mainline to the median - Avoid traffic impacts to SC 110, SC 18, S-11-39/59 (Macedonia Rd.), and S-11-82 (Pleasant School Rd.).